Friedrich Julius Wilhelm Graf von Bose

 command the 20th Infantry Division.
 The Franco-Prussian War years

-saw him serving as commanding general of the Eleventh Army Corps, and
+saw him serving as commanding general of the XI.
+Army Corps, and

 General von Bose was wounded twice during the Battle at Wörth.